luciferreeves/thatcomputerscientist/README.md

 ## Screenshot
 ![Live Screenshot](https://thatcomputerscientist.com/ignis/screenshot)

-> <sub><sup>_Screeshot served live from [thatcomputerscientist.com](https://thatcomputerscientist.com)'s server.
+> <sub><sup>_Screenshot served live from [thatcomputerscientist.com](https://thatcomputerscientist.com)'s server.
 For efficiency purposes, the screenshot is taken once per build and is served from the server's cache.
-The screenshot is updated whenever I make a change to the website.
-Screenshots will generally be updated within 10 seconds after all GitHub Action Workflows have completed._</sup></sub>
+The screenshot is updated whenever I push changes to this repository.
+Screenshots will generally be updated within 10 seconds after all GitHub Actions Workflows have completed._</sup></sub>

 ## Specifications
 - Server: [Nginx](https://www.nginx.com/)